 4. What are the best alternatives to house buying companies?

-5. Are “we buy house companies” legit?
+5. Are house buying companies legit?

-8. What closing costs does a cash buyer cover?
+7. What closing costs does a cash buyer cover?

-The final word on house buying companies
+Final thoughts on house buying companies

 Header Image Source: (fizkes / Shutterstock)